 As your frequency goes up, your audience is being more and more exposed to your design and Banner Blindness will kick in reducing the effectiveness of your campaign, lowering your Click-Through rate, and increasing your CPC and CPA.

-2) You’ll Piss Users Off
+2) You’ll Just Irritate Users

 The second reason you should care about Frequency is less scientific and far more practical.

-The result is of course a decrease in performance that can quickly transform into a dislike of your brand.Analyzing many campaigns, we saw that as the frequency went up, angry comments started to appear in the ads with angry users asking that they stop if not outright insulting the advertiser.
+The result is, of course, a decrease in performance that can quickly transform into a dislike of your brand.Analyzing many campaigns, we saw that as the frequency went up, angry comments started to appear in the ads with angry users asking that they stop, if not outright insulting the advertiser.

 You don’t want to get to this point!